Shimin233/Python100days/Day3/Improve our game.md

 print('The End')
 ```

-There is an embarrassing case in the codes above: if the randomly generated value of `secret` is exactly the guess, it will directly print `The End`, which is very confusing.
+There is an embarrassing case in the codes above: if the randomly generated value of `secret` is exactly the guess, it will directly print `The End`, which is confusing.
 So, the following exercise is to improve the codes.

 _Exercise2: Revise the codes such that if the first guess is correct, then there will be "Right!"
-"Happy guessing!" printed._
+"Happy guessing!" printed._ See my solutions at the end of this file.

 ## Keys
 - Three techniques to improve our game